 Rich’s (main) Axes

 Three guitars (LEFT) have been Rich Robinson’s go-to axes since the earliest days of the Black Crowes.
-His ’70s Fender Telecaster Deluxe was the first serious guitar he bought, followed by his longtime primary guitar, a ’68 Telecaster with a humbucker that had already been installed when he acquired it.
+His ’70s Fender Custom Telecaster was the first serious guitar he bought, followed by his longtime primary guitar, a ’68 Telecaster with a humbucker that had already been installed when he acquired it.
 He removed its Bigsby vibrato while the Crowes were recording their first album.
-The ’68 Gibson Les Paul Standard was also “altered” by the time Robinson bought it.
+The Les Paul was also “altered” by the time Robinson bought it.

 Stay up to date with Rich at http://richrobinson.net